Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via SmartPush Notification

-Once you configured SmartPush Notification, you can also login with SmartPush Notification via Passwordless authentication.
+Once you configure SmartPush Notification, you can also login with SmartPush Notification for Passwordless authentication.
 To login, call **loginWithSmartPush()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()